 Continuing north-east along the Mediterranean, the coastal village of Cervo is very picturesque.
-The seaside resort of Alassio is also popular with sun-worshippers and Albenga is worth visiting for its well preserved romanesque style architecture.
+The seaside resort of Alassio is also popular with sun-worshippers and you can stroll along the seafront to the small resort of Laigueglia.
+The centre of Albenga is worth visiting for its well preserved romanesque style architecture.

-We recommend that you take a trip into the countryside north from here to visit the picturesque little medieval village of Castelvecchio di Rocca and to enjoy the scenery of the forested hills.
+We recommend that you take a trip into the countryside north from here to visit the picturesque little medieval villages of Castelvecchio di Rocca and Zuccarello and to enjoy the scenery of the forested hills.

 Another highlight near here is the cave system called the Grotte di Toirano: inhabited 100,000 years ago these caves have rare prehistoric footprints as well as very lovely rock formations to see.